jacobfelknor/schedulecu/README.md

 python3 manage.py migrate
 ```

-Initialize the database
+Initialize the database:\
 This step will populate the database with all of our collected data.
-This will take a while, please be patient
+This will take a while, please be patient\
 Windows:
 ```bash
 python manage.py initdb